 Honoring the past and safeguarding the future of Grand Staircase-Escalante National Monument through science, conservation, and education.

 Grand Staircase Escalante Partners (GSEP) is seeking a Field Technician.
-This position is eligible for paid holiday time off, paid vacation time and sick leave.
-Also eligible for group health insurance and 401k benefits.
 See below for a description of job duties and qualifications, along with how to apply.

 About Grand Staircase Escalante Partners

 Grand Staircase Escalante Partners (GSEP) is the nonprofit organization dedicated to protecting Grand Staircase-Escalante National Monument.
 This 1.88 million-acre national monument in Southern Utah is home to incredible biodiversity, important cultural and historical resources, and countless opportunities for scientific research.
 Due to the geographic remoteness and rugged character of this landscape, this region was the last area to be mapped in the contiguous United States and remains a frontier for exploration and discovery.
-The mission of Grand Staircase Escalante Partners is to honor the past and safeguard the future of Grand Staircase-Escalante National Monument through science, conservation, and education.
-We advocate for the strongest possible conservation management of the Monument.
+Through our mission, we advocate for the strongest possible conservation management of the Monument.

 GSEP is a core partner in the Escalante River Watershed Partnership (ERWP), which was formed in 2009 to help organize and complete watershed-wide restoration and other activities.

-The Field Technician reports to the Field Supervisor and/or the Conservation Programs Manager.
+The Field Technician reports to the Conservation Programs Manager, but works closely with the Field Supervisor, who is responsible for planning and organizing daily work.
 The Field Technician must be willing to work in the backcountry for up to 8 days at a time.
 Please read the primary duties and qualifications stated below.

 People with diverse social, racial and ethnic backgrounds are encouraged to apply.
 All qualified applicants will be considered for employment without preference given to race, color, religion, sex, sexual orientation, gender identity, social background, or disability status.